My newest book, "Life, Liberty and the Pursuit of Food Rights ", is out.

 I participated in a debate on the pros and cons of raw milk at Harvard Law School in February--I was on the pro side with Sally Fallon, and we debated a lawyer and state agriculture official who opposed.
 More than 100 people attended the debate in Cambridge, MA, and more than 26,000 viewed the video in the weeks afterward.Here's the video--it consists of about one hour of presentations, and a half hour of incisive questions from the audience.

-MY LATEST BOOK, The Raw Milk Revolution: Behind America's Emerging Battle Over Food Rights IS OUT (WHEW!).
-IT HAS A GREAT FORWARD BY JOEL SALATIN, AND LOTS OF NICE THINGS BEING SAID ABOUT IT (SEE BELOW LEFT OF THIS PAGE).
+HERE ARE ARTICLES AND INTERVIEWS IN CONNECTION WITH MY PREVIOUS BOOK, The Raw Milk Revolution: Behind America's Emerging Battle Over Food Rights IT ALSO HAS A GREAT FORWARD BY JOEL SALATIN, AND LOTS OF NICE THINGS SAID ABOUT IT (SEE BELOW LEFT OF THIS PAGE).